w5xd/NyeVikingPowerMonitor/README.md

 # Battery Power Branch
-As of this writing, this branch in the repository is <b>not tested</b>.
-It appears that the function of the 4 cell Ni-Cd battery in the original unit can be (mostly) restored.
-But the UNO is probably not going to be the right CPU board to use for battery power.
-This branch may eventually be updated to confirm construction and test details.
-For now, its a work in progress.
+The function of the 4 cell Ni-Cd battery in the original unit can be (mostly) restored.
+The Arduino PRO must be used instead of the UNO described in the master branch.
+Even with its power LED left intact, the PRO draws only about 1.6mA when the sleep code in this branch engages.
+Removing the power LED would presumably reduce the idle even more.
+With 700mA-hour NiCd cells, the predicted battery lifetime with that LED continuously on is about 2 weeks.
+Powering up the meter, of course, reduces that.
+The biggest difference from the stock Nye Viking battery behavior is the addition of an internal switch to go between battery power and the wall wart.

 # Nye Viking Power Monitor
 Brain transplant for Nye Viking Power Monitor RFM-003